How To Find Products That Don’t Cause Eczema Flare-Ups

 Sometimes there are other seemingly harmless ingredients that eczema patients react to, she said.
 For instance, it’s easy to assume that natural or organic products are better.
 Not so for people with eczema, Eberting said.
 Many natural products have plant based oils in them which may cross-react with the chemicals used in fragrances in other products.
 People with eczema tend to be allergic to products with fragrances, she said.

-If you’ve avoid all the most common chemicals known to trigger eczema and you can’t figure out what ingredient is causing you a problem, you may want to consider visiting a dermatologist and having a patch test done, Eberting said.
+If you’ve avoided all the most common chemicals known to trigger eczema and you can’t figure out what ingredient is causing you a problem, you may want to consider visiting a dermatologist and having a patch test done, Eberting said.
+Patch testing is a non-invasive skin test that can help determine what chemicals you are allergic to.

 The National Eczema Association (NEA) also evaluates products that have been created for people with eczema.
 You can find a list of products on the NEA’s website that has the association’s Seal of Acceptance, including a skin care product line developed by Eberting.